bennidi/mbassador/README.md

 + Maven dependency: Add Mbassador to your project using maven.
 Coming soon!
 + Message handler priority: Message handlers can specify priority to influence order of message delivery
++ Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.)

 <h2>License</h2>